Anoobis5/surfs-up/README.md

 ## Project Overview

-Before opening a surf shop in Hawaii, the client wants to gather more information regarding temperature trends.
+Before opening an Ice Cream & Surf sop in Hawaii, the client wants to gather more information regarding temperature trends.
 The client specifically wants to analyze temperature data for the months of June and December in Oahu.
 By analyzing weather data during these months, we will have a better idea at how to create a sustainable business model year-round for our surf and ice cream shop.

 ## Results

+We ran analyses to examine the temperature statistics in both the months June and December.

+#
 Please see the table below for the summary of June's temperature statistics:

 ![June_Temp_Dataframe](https://user-images.githubusercontent.com/84881187/128449652-64007bdc-7510-43fe-8f16-e6bd7e8ac94b.PNG)

 Looking at this table, Oahu had a mean temperature of 74.9, a min/low 64.0 and a max/high 85.0.
 We had a total of 1700 counts of data.

+#

 Please see below for the summary of December's temperature statistrics: